Best Pistachio Cake Recipe

 Frequently Asked Questions

 Yes.
 This cake has so much flavor on its own that you can easily serve it without the frosting and still enjoy every bite.
+If doing so, top the cake with a little bit of powdered sugar.

-Yes, cream cheese frosting pairs wonderfully with pistachio cake!
+Yes, cream cheese frosting pairs well with pistachio cake!
 To make it extra special, you can add a touch of rosewater or a pinch of cardamom to the frosting for a hint of Persian-inspired flavor.

 You can find it at some specialty stores or online; however, it’s easy to make pistachio flour at home.
 Simply place the pistachios in the bowl of a blender or food processor and blitz until ground and fine.